Ekmansoft/FamilyTreeTools/Readme.md

-### FamilyTreeLibrary
+### FamilyTreeTools
-- Dotnet Core C# library for managing genealogy family trees
+- Dotnet Core C# library for analysing and comparing genealogy family trees.

 ### Description
-#### FamilyData
-- Code and data structure for working with profiles (Individuals) and families inspired from the GEDCOM data format.

-#### FamilyTreeStore
-- Code structure independent of storage type, to allow local trees and web trees to be compared.
-- Also intended to be used for family trees on the internet like http://Geni.com.
+- Sanity Check tool to check for missing data, and inconsistencies in a family tree.
+- Tree comparison tool that can be used to fing connecting branches between two trees and to find duplicates in one tree.

 ### Dependencies
 - Dotnet Core 3.0